Kabul airport videos raise troubling question: Why did US crew take off with men clinging to plane?

 For sure, as the jet takes on speed, many would have simply been swept away by the airflow.
 Studying the video taken towards the end of the runaway as the aircraft takes height, it does seem that many if not all those riding the “wheel arch” have been swept off.

 Even so, there are other questions unanswered.
 How was it that some were still attached to the aircraft beyond the airport perimeter, when the aircraft was already hundreds of feet high?
 The place where the two bodies fell is 8 km from the airport.
-Could some people have had their body parts stuck on to the closing undercarriage, or were they trapped somehow inside the wheel well?
+Could some people have had their body parts stuck to the closing undercarriage, or were they trapped somehow inside the wheel well?
 And would there have been many were mowed down as the C-17 moved down the runaway?

 While we know of one person’s remains in the undercarriage of the aircraft discovered when it landed in Qatar, would there have been more bodies left behind on the Kabul runway?
 There is need for a thorough investigation.